kodadot/developers/developers/core-concepts/ethereum/what-is-erc-6551.md

+---
+title: Understanding ERC-6551 Token Standard
+head:
+  - - meta
+    - name: description
+      content: ERC-6551 is a new token standard for non-fungible tokens (NFTs) that enhances the functionality and value of NFTs by granting them smart contract capabilities.
+Learn about its workings, potential use cases, and challenges, including improved composability, identity, provenance, and dependency.
+  - - meta
+    - name: keywords
+      content: ERC-6551, NFT, token standard, smart contract, composability, identity, provenance, dependency, Ethereum, EIP-6551
+---

 # ERC-6551: A New NFT Token Standard

 ERC-6551 is a new token standard for non-fungible tokens (NFTs) that enhances the functionality and value of NFTs by granting them smart contract capabilities.
 This page will provide an overview of the ERC-6551 standard, explain its workings and potential use cases, and discuss some of its challenges and limitations.